 Ancient and Veteran Churchyard Trees

 Churchyards are a true haven for veteran trees, particularly the oldest trees in Britain, the ancient yews.
 Individual yew trees may predate Christianity, with some trees believed to be several thousand years old.
 These trees may well indicate an earlier, pagan site of spiritual importance and can be the oldest feature in an area, definitely the oldest living thing.
+Watch our minifilm and hear from our patron, Chris Baines on the subject –you can download a Guide to Ancient Yews here.

 There are about 800 ancient and veteran yews in the churchyards of England and Wales, three quarters of the British population.
 Internationally, Britain is a stronghold of veteran yew trees and so these churchyard yews are really important on a global level.
 Look on the Ancient Yew Group website for information on how to find these timeless giants – they are well worth a visit.